Blue-fronted amazon: Description

-The turquoise-fronted amazon is a mainly green parrot about 38 cm long.
+The blue-fronted amazon is a mainly green parrot about 38 cm long.
 They have blue feathers on the forehead above the beak and yellow on the face and crown.
 Distribution of blue and yellow varies greatly among individuals.
 Unlike most other Amazona parrots, its beak is mostly black.
 There is no overt sexual dimorphism to the human eye, but analysis of the feathers using spectrometry, a method which allows the plumage to be seen as it would be by a parrot's tetrachromatic vision, shows clear differences between the plumage of the sexes.
 Juveniles of parrots are duller and have dark irises.

 Distribution and habitat

-The range of the turquoise-fronted amazon extends over eastern and northern Bolivia, eastern Brazil, Paraguay and northern Argentina.
+The range of the blue-fronted amazon extends over eastern and northern Bolivia, eastern Brazil, Paraguay and northern Argentina.
 It is found in forests (though generally avoids extensive humid forests such as the Amazon), woodland, savanna and palm groves.

-A small feral breeding population is also present in the greener regions of Stuttgart in Germany.
+A small feral breeding population is also present in the greener regions of Stuttgart in Germany and Genoa in Italy.
 Although they have been observed in the wild in Puerto Rico, they are probably the result of escaped pets, and no reproduction has been recorded.

 Breeding

-The turquoise-fronted amazon nests in tree cavities.
+The blue-fronted amazon nests in tree cavities.
 The oval eggs are white and measure around 38 × 30 mm.
 There are usually three to five in a clutch.
 The female incubates the eggs for about 27 days and the chicks leave the nest about 60 days after hatching.